ArcanaMod/Arcana/src/main/java/net/kineticdevelopment/arcana/core/research/Usage.md

 The research system pulls data from .json files.
 Any .json files found in the `assets/<modid>/research` directory will be loaded as research JSONs during the main initialisation stage of the mod.
-A reload can also be forced by running `/arcana -research reload` during the game's runtime.
+A reload can also be forced by running `/arcana-research reload` during the game's runtime.

 A research JSON can contain up to four root entries: an array named `books`, an array named `categories`, an array named `entries`, and an array named `puzzles`.
 All of